ZhenyingZhu/StudyNotes/ASP.md

 [How to reset](https://stackoverflow.com/questions/38192450/how-to-unapply-a-migration-in-asp-net-core-with-ef-core)

+- If want to remove the latest migration: `remove-migration`.
+But it doesn't work if the migration is applied to DB.
+- Reset DB to an old version: `Update-Database <previous-migration-name>`
+- If want to reset database totally: `update-database 0`

 `HadData` has limitation that it can create only simple entity without relationship.

+# HERE

 Why seeding doesn't work?
 [Check](https://code-maze.com/migrations-and-seed-data-efcore/)

-# HERE

 Another way is to create a Seeder class.